killfrenzy96/AiyaFrenzyBot/README.md

   - 🖋 - edit prompt, then generate a new image with same parameters.
   - 🖼️ - create variation by sending the image to img2img.
   - 🔁 - randomize seed, then generate a new image with same parameters.
-  - 🔧 - shows extra options to allow quick changes to specific parameters.
+  - 🔧 - tweaks, expands extra options to change various parameters.
   - ❌ - deletes the generated image.

 ## Notes